-Yes, as a bilingual school, the children get tuitions in both languages (English and German) from the beginning.
+Yes, as a bilingual academy, the children get tuitions in both languages (English and German) from the beginning.
 Means, in Kindergarten, one English speaking and one German speaking kindergarten teacher are available.
-From Primary School onwards, 80% of the classes are held in English, the remaining 20% are taught in German.
+From Primary onwards, 80% of the classes are held in English, the remaining 20% are taught in German.

 5. How many languages will my child learn?

 Besides English and German, your child will be given the opportunity to learn French, Spanish, Tamil and Hindi.
 On the long run, we are open to provide even more languages according to the demand and interest of the children/parents.